syncfusion-content/maui-toolkit-docs/maui-toolkit/TextInputLayout/Getting-Started.md

 # Getting Started with .NET MAUI TextInputLayout

-This section guides you through setting up and configuring a `TextInputLayout` in your .NET MAUI application.
+This section guides you through setting up and configuring a [Text Input Layout](https://help.syncfusion.com/cr/maui-toolkit/Syncfusion.Maui.Toolkit.TextInputLayout.SfTextInputLayout.html) in your .NET MAUI application.
 Follow the steps below to add a basic TextInputLayout to your project.

 ## Prerequisites